Also see the entries in the Monash Course Finder.

 The diploma will usually add one year to your studies and will be completed concurrently with your main degree over a three to four-year period.

 Completion time may be reduced if you receive credit for electives already done, or undertake summer semester units, including intensive study abroad programs available in some languages (see study in-country section).

 High-achieving students may be able to reduce the time required by overloading in later years.

-For non-arts students entry to the diploma requires the approval of your home faculty or home university.
+For non-arts students entry to the diploma requires the approval of your home faculty.
 Students admitted into the diploma negotiate a suitable program of study in consultation with their home faculty, and the relevant language discipline.